-In this chapter we will see how to set up the necessary environment for deploying and running the EJBs that we will create later.
+In this chapter we will set up the necessary environment for deploying and running the EJBs that we will create later.
 We will also take a look on the specific details of JBoss that are relevant for EJB deployment.

 2.1 Installing JBoss